 When this bit is one, the Timer/Counter0 prescaler will be reset.
-The bit is normally cleared immediately by hardware.
-If this bit is written when Timer/Counter0 is operating in Asynchronous mode, the bit will remain one until the prescaler has been reset.
+This bit is normally cleared immediately by hardware.
+If this bit is written when Timer/Counter0 is operating in asynchronous mode, the bit will remain one until the prescaler has been reset.
 The bit will not be cleared by hardware if the TSM bit is set.

+16-bit Timer/Counter (Timer/Counter 1 and Timer/Counter3 )

+The 16-bit Timer/Counter unit allows accurate program execution timing (event management), wave generation, and signal timing measurement.
+The main features are:

+- True 16-bit Design (i.e., Allows 16-bit PWM)

+- Three Independent Output Compare Units

+- Double Buffered Output Compare Registers

+- One Input Capture Unit

+- Input Capture Noise Canceler

+- Clear Timer on Compare Match (Auto Reload)

+- Glitch-free, Phase Correct Pulse width Modulator (PWM)

+- Variable PWM Period

+- Frequency Generator

-16-bit Timer/Counter (Timer/Counter 1 and Timer/Counter3) The 16-bit Timer/Counter unit allows accurate program execution timing (event management), wave generation, and signal timing measurement.
-The main features are: True 16-bit Design (that is, allows 16-bit PWM) Three Independent Output Compare Units Double Buffered Output Compare Registers One Input Capture Unit Input Capture Noise Canceler Clear Timer on Compare Match (Auto Reload) Glitch-free, Phase Correct Pulse Width Modulator (PWM) Variable PWM Period Frequency Generator External Event Counter Ten Independent Interrupt Sources (TOV1, OCF1A, OCF1B, OCF1C, ICF1, TOV3, OCF3A, OCF3B, OCF3C, and ICF3) Restrictions in ATmega103 Compatibility Mode Note that in ATmega103 compatibility mode, only one 16-bit Timer/Counter is available (Timer/Counter1).
-Also note that in ATmega103 compatibility mode, the Timer/Counter1 has two compare registers (Compare A and Compare B) only.
-Overview Most register and bit references in this datasheet are written in general form.
+- External Event Counter

+- Ten Independent Interrupt Sources (TOV1, OCF1A, OCF1B, OCF1C, ICF1, TOV3, OCF3A, OCF3B, OCF3C, and ICF3)

+Restrictions in ATmega103 Compatibility Mode Note that in Atmel® AVR® ATmega103 compatibility mode, only one 16-bit Timer/Counter is available (Timer/Counter1).
+Also note that in ATmega103 compatibility mode, the Timer/Counter1 has two Compare Registers (Compare A and Compare B) only.

+Most register and bit references in this section are written in general form.
 A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the Output Compare unit channel.
-However, when using the register or bit defines in a program, the precise form must be used (that is, TCNT1 for accessing Timer/Counter1 counter value and so on).
-The physical I/O Register and bit locations for ATmega64 are listed in the "16-bit Timer/Counter Register Description" on page 132.
+However, when using the register or bit defines in a program, the precise form must be used i.e., TCNT1 for accessing Timer/Counter1 counter value and so on.

 A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 46.
+For the actual placement of I/O pins, refer to "Pin Configurations" on page 2.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
+The device-specific I/O Register and bit locations are listed in the "16-bit Timer/Counter Register Description" on page 132.

+Figure 46.
+16-bit Timer/Counter Block Diagram

-Note: 1.
-Refer to Figure 1 on page 2, Table 30 on page 74, and Table 39 on page 81 for Timer/Counter1 and 3 pin placement and description.
+Note: Refer to Figure 1 on page 2, Table 30 on page 73, and Table 39 on page 80 for Timer/Counter1 and 3 pin placement and description.